OSauceda/react-calendar-challenge/README.md

 Next is the Day Overview Panel.
 Reminders are shown alongside a quick overview of weather forecast for the set day.<br />
 <br />
-Reminders can be added and edited,.
+Reminders can be added and edited.

 <br />